Quebec mosque suspect known to people who monitor far-right groups

 Bissonnette followed several profiles that espoused right-wing ideologies on his Facebook page, including that of Marine Le Pen, the far-right leader of France's National Front, according to CNN's Canadian partner network CBC.

 He was a student at Laval University in Quebec City, according to the school.
+Bissonnette worked in a call center located at the university for Héma-Québec, a non-profit that manages blood donations in the province, according to the organization's spokesman Laurent Paul Menord.
+Héma-Québec said in a press release that it was "shocked" to learn that Bissonnette was an employee.

-Neighbors tell the network he rented an apartment with his twin brother near the mosque.
+Neighbors told CBC Bissonnette rented an apartment with his twin brother near the mosque.
 He was unknown to police and had not been on any watch lists, authorities said.

 Bissonnette's friends told The Globe and Mail newspaper that he became interested in politics after Le Pen visited Quebec City in March.

-The paper quotes a friend, a fellow student at Laval University, who knew Bissonnette from childhood and was friends with him on Facebook.
+The paper quoted a friend, a fellow student at Laval University, who knew Bissonnette from childhood and was friends with him on Facebook.

 Vincent Boissoneault told The Globe and Mail that the two frequently argued over politics when Bissonnette attacked refugees or expressed support for Le Pen or US President Donald Trump.